 Over the last few decades, Islam has become a central point of reference for a wide range of political activities, arguments and opposition movements.
-The term “political Islam” has been adopted by many scholars in order to identify this seemingly unprecedented irruption of Islamic religion into the secular domain of politics and thus to distinguish these practices from the subsumed in Western scholarship under the unmarked category “Islam.”
+The term “political Islam” has been adopted by many scholars in order to identify this seemingly unprecedented irruption of Islamic religion into the secular domain of politics and thus to distinguish these practices from the forms of personal piety, belief and ritual conventionally subsumed in Western scholarship under the unmarked category “Islam.”
 In the brief comments that follow, I suggest why we might need to rethink this basic framework.

 As a consequence, modern politics and the forms of power it deploys have become a condition for the practice of many personal activities.
-As for religion, tot he extent that the institutions enabling the cultivation of religious virtue become subsumed within (and transformed by) legal and administrative structures liked to the state, the (traditional) project of preserving those virtues will necessarily be “political” if it is to succeed.
+As for religion, to the extent that the institutions enabling the cultivation of religious virtue become subsumed within (and transformed by) legal and administrative structures linked to the state, the (traditional) project of preserving those virtues will necessarily be “political” if it is to succeed.
 Within both public and private school in Egypt, for example, the curriculum is mandated by the state: those wishing to promote or maintain Islamic pedagogical practices necessarily have to engage political power.

 This does not mean that all forms of contemporary Islamic activism involve trying to “capture the state.”
 The vast majority of these movements involve preaching and other da‘wa (missionary) activities, alms giving, providing medical care, mosque building, publishing and generally promoting what is considered in the society to be public virtue through community action.
 Nonetheless, these activities engage the domain we call the political both in the sense that they are subject to restrictions imposed by the state (such as licensing), and in so much as they must often compete with state or state-supported institutions (pedagogic, confessional, medical) promoting Western models of family, worship, leisure and social responsibility.
 The success of even a conservative project to preserve a traditional form of personal piety will depend on its ability to engage with the legal, bureaucratic, disciplinary and technological resources of modern power that shape contemporary societies.